NatTuck/ntuck-neu/content/2021-01/cs4550/_index.md

 box.
 Elixir is supported less broadly - these editors should work well:

  - Vim with [vim-elixir](https://github.com/elixir-editors/vim-elixir)
+ - Emacs with lsp-mode and some effort.
  - [Spacemacs](http://spacemacs.org) with the elixir layer.
- - [Atom](https://atom.io/) with the packages language-elixir and auto-ident.
+ - [Atom](https://atom.io/) with the packages language-elixir and auto-indent.
  - [VS Code](https://github.com/VSCodium/vscodium)

 Submitted code with indentation that shows that you aren't using an editor with